 It would be simplest to hook each key up to an input pin, but there aren't enough pins for all the keys.
 To scan all the keys with only 15 pins, it reads only one row at a time using a process called a matrix scan.
 In addition, the small number of keys on the Atreus necessitates the use of layers of key mappings that the user can switch through quickly.

 The Atreus uses the popular ATmega32u4 chip, which is the same as the Arduino Leonardo and offers native USB device support.
 There are a number of projects that implement keyboard firmwares on this platform, but they're all written in boring old C. Let's see what one would look like if it were written in the Scheme programming language.
 In particular, we'll be using Microscheme, a new compiler for subset of Scheme that specifically targets the AVR architecture used by these chips.
-If you are unfamiliar with Scheme, Microscheme has a crash course guide introducing the basics.

 If you'd like to follow along at home, you can pull down the menelaus project as well as microscheme.
 After installing the avr-gcc and avrdude prerequisites, run make in microscheme/ and link the microscheme executable to some location on your $PATH.
 Then run make upload in the menelaus/ directory and activate the reset on your Atreus, and the code should be loaded in.